rishshah/Photo-realistic-rendering-in-AR-/README.md

 - In progress matching video to exact keyframes (Some interference and non stable mapping)
 - Produce images for webcam

+- Read settings file
+- Copy the projection matrix
+- Include opencv, convert to/from matrices the images
+- Undistort the image texture

 ## Plan
 - Some storage of planes (later)
 - Render it and superimpose on the video and playback